Tax Free Pension Lump Sum Calculator Ireland

 Can I Continue to Work After Accessing My Tax Free Lump Sum at 50?

-In most cases, you can continue to work while accessing a portion of your pension ahead of retirement.
+Yes, you can continue to work while accessing a portion of your pension ahead of retirement.

 This means you can benefit from the cash influx of a tax free lump sum, and not have to contend with a reduced cash flow outside of that fund.